Quaqqer/site/README.md

 # My personal website

+If you would like to see it in action it is deployed on [empa.xyz](https://empa.xyz).
+Please note that I lack inspiration and this website is very empty.

 When deploying this I recommend using a reverse proxy, like nginx, to add caching headers for instance.
 I personally add cache headers to cache the static content in the res directory.